jakobib/angularjs2014/angularjs-library-services.md

 provided in limited form.
 Without applications, however, it is difficult to justify the need for an API.

 To give an example, most library systems lack an API to query current availability of documents held by the library.
-As long as information about current availability was only displayed in local library OPACs there was little motivation to create a public API.
+As long as information about current availability was only displayed in local library OPACs there was little motivation to create a public API for this purpose.
 With the need to display availability information in discovery interfaces such as VuFind, the Document Availability Information API ([DAIA]) was specified and implemented at GBV [@DAIA].
 But little interest was shown by other libraries and system vendors as long as they did not require the API for internal use.
 The full benefit of an open API is not revealed until different applications by different parties make use of it.
 This article will demonstrate a possible strategy to increase visibility and use of library APIs by providing client modules that facilitate the creation of applications by third parties.
 The modules are based on the JavaScript framework AngularJS which is getting more and more popular among developers of web applications.
-The general strategy is illustrated in the following
+The general strategy is illustrated in the following diagram:
-diagram:

 ![From library service to web application](layers.png)